-Kellen Winslow II, son of Chargers great, arrested on suspicion of burglary
+Former NFL player Kellen Winslow Jr. released on bail after burglary arrest

-ENCINITAS, Calif. — Former NFL tight end and Scripps Ranch High School alum Kellen Winslow II, was arrested Thursday in Encinitas on suspicion of residential burglary.
+ENCINITAS, Calif. -- Former NFL tight end and Scripps Ranch High School alum Kellen Winslow Jr. was arrested Thursday in Encinitas on suspicion of residential burglary.
 Winslow is also the son of former Chargers great and Pro Football Hall of Famer Kellen Winslow.

 Shortly before 3 p.m., deputies responded to a report of a possible residential burglary at the Park Encinitas Mobile Home Park in the 400 block of N. El Camino Real, according to the San Diego County Sheriff's Department.
 The caller, who said a man had walked into a neighbor's home, confronted him because he did not recognize him as the resident.
 The man then got into a black SUV and drove away.